Eco-friendly fuel hitting Britain's roads in September 2021

-The government is considering introducing E10, a cleaner form of fuel.
+Motorists could be filling up with the cleaner E10 fuel as soon as September 2021.
 Great news for the environment, but is it good for your motor?

-The Transport Secretary, Grant Shapps, announced that drivers will be filling up with greener fuel as soon as 2021.
+The Transport Secretary, Grant Shapps, announced that drivers will be filling up with the eco-friendly fuel as soon as September 2021.

 The new fuel – known as E10 – aims to cut CO2 emissions by over 750,000 tonnes per year.
 This is equal to taking 350,000 cars off the road.

 The cleaner petrol is part of the plan to reach the carbon neutral goal by 2050.

 But the new fuel may not be compatible with older models and could potentially cause damage.

 So what is E10?
 And is it compatible with your car?